 8. MPTCP Proxy on PSA2 receiving the already existing MPTCP context establishes a new sub-flow with the UE, using IP@2b.
 The sub-flow is created using the MP_JOIN option with B=1, indicating to the UE that the subflow should be treated as backup path and it should not be used to send data, unless there are no usable subflows.
 The sub-flow is created in advance, during the relocation preparation phase.
 At this point, UE has two sub-flows associated to the same MPTCP session.
 The first sub-flow is with PSA1 and the second sub-flow is with PSA2.

 9. AF informs the SMF that the EAS relocation is completed and provides the information to reach the target EAS.
 This triggers the relocation completion phase.
+SMF interacts with PSA1 to obtain the latest information related to data transfer (e.g. MPTCP sequence number).
 SMF informs PSA2 to complete the PSA change.
-SMF provides PSA2 with the information to reach the target EAS.
+SMF provides PSA2 with the information to reach the target EAS and provides the latest information from PSA1.
 SMF also informs PSA1 to complete the PSA change and the MPTCP Proxy on PSA1 updates the MPTCP sub-flow's priority by cleanly retiring its use using the "REMOVE_ADDR" option indicating that this sub-flow shall not be used or terminates the sub-flow.
 The MPTCP session may be silently discarded on PSA1, allowing the UE to preserve the MPTCP session.

 10. PSA2 establishes a TCP session with the target EAS.
 This TCP session is associated with the MPTCP session and sub-flow toward IP@2b.